Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Results and Discussion

 The most accentuated financial differences for Country A were obtained for the (overall) no segment model and the models with High Device Score, Low RFM and High RFM segmentations; the respective average increases after adding the super-app variables were 9.0\%, 7.0\%, 5.9\% and 4.9\%.
 For country B, the largest average increases were provided by the Low Device Score, Low RFM and no segments models at values of 3.5\%, 2.2\% and 2.3\%, respectively.
 In addition, although for both countries these were not the models with the best average statistical performances, these results reveal not only the additional statistical value of the super-app variables, but also the financial benefit of considering the costs incurred during the default prediction process.

 Overall, Figures \ref{savings_a} and \ref{savings_b} show a greater gain in terms of savings for Country A when adding alternative data.
-Table \ref{Mean_test_savings} shows the p-values of the Mann-Whitney non-parametric test, finding that for Country B, the segments of High Device Score and Low Wealth Score did not significantly enhance savings.
+Table \ref{Mean_test_savings} shows the p-values of the Mann-Whitney non-parametric test only for the combined model as the p-value of the other test are zero.
+The test for the combined model implies that for Country B, the segments of High Device Score and Low Wealth Score did not significantly enhance savings.